NM-method

+Their application aimed at quantifying intergenerational changes in the strength of educational homophily and thus measuring the historical change in social inequality between different educational groups in the US between 1980 and 2010.
+The trend in inequality was found to be U-shaped, supporting the view that with appropriate social and economic policies inequality can be reduced.

 Definition of matrix ranking

 The closeness between two matrices of the same size can be defined in several ways.
-The Euclidean distance, and the Kullback-Leibler divergence are two well-known examples.
+The Euclidean distance, and the Kullback–Leibler divergence are two well-known examples.